BeniIfland/Pharmacist_Agent_App/README.md

 - Evidence screenshots are provided in [Evidence Screenshots](evidence_screenshots).

-- Demo journeys and user inputs with expected behavior are depicted in [Demo Journeys](demo_inputs.md).
+- Demo multi-step flows and user inputs with expected behavior are depicted in [Demo Journeys](demo_inputs.md).

 - Evaluation plan is described in [Evaluation Plan](evaluation_plan.md).